ChaosGroup/vray_gltf/README.md

 * KHR_lights_punctual is currently WIP

 Simple transform animations are supported to some extent.
 Vertex deformations, either through morphing or skinning are currently not supported.

+Most of the sample models provided by Khronos generally render fine, as well as many models from the Windows 3D viewer library.